Getting to Know Your Neighborhood: Allston

 1096 Commonwealth Ave.

 This comfort-vegan restaurant is sure to become a favorite of even die-hard meat lovers.
 Rhythm ’N Wraps is one of the few Black-owned businesses operating in Allston and offers a global menu with different cultural influences.
 Try to conquer their Big Shug Burger & Fries, containing Impossible meat topped with grilled mac ’n’ cheese, avocado, lettuce, tomato, pickle, red onion, and chipotle mayo on a pretzel bun.
 Looking for a lighter bite?
 Their Jamaican patties are just the right amount of flaky and savory.
-The house made Rhythm Punch or mint lemonade is a sweet way to wash it all down.
-One visit and you’ll discover how impossibly good the food is from Rhythm ’N Wraps.
+The house-made Rhythm Punch (made with sorrel, hibiscus, ginger, lime, and agave) or mint lemonade is a sweet way to wash it all down.
+One visit and you’ll discover how impossibly good the food is.

 Super 88 Hong Kong Supermarket & Food Connection

 Half food court, half supermarket, this sprawling complex is a mecca for anyone seeking authentic East Asian, South Asian, and Southeast Asian cuisine.
 The Food Connection food court offers a dazzling array of cheap eats at 10 stalls, including the recently opened Poké Boys, which serves up a variety of fresh and healthy bowls of fish, chicken, veggies, and other sides.
 Other stalls sell Korean, Indian, Japanese, Thai, and Chinese cuisine.
 And you can get a quick bubble tea to go at Kung Fu Tea.
 The Hong Kong Supermarket has an array of inexpensive spices and teas, exotic seafood, fruits, noodles, condiments, frozen buns and dumplings, and instant noodles—great for those nights when you don’t feel like cooking.

 1245 Commonwealth Ave.